punyatoya-github/Youtube-QA-Bot/README.md

 Example interactions:

-•  Summary: Generates a concise overview of the video.
+*  Summary: Generates a concise overview of the video.

- •  Questions:
+*  Questions:

-      o  "How does one reduce hallucinations?"
+      *  "How does one reduce hallucinations?"
-      o  "Which problems does RAG solve, according to the video?"
+      *  "Which problems does RAG solve, according to the video?"

 ## 📸 Screenshots